 If mDAOutputIEThreshold element is present (only applicable when the MDA output information element indicated by mDAOutputIEName is numeric type (e.g., integer, real)), then the MDA output information element indicated by the mDAOutputIEName is only requested and reported when its value reaches or crosses the threshold.

+If mDAOutputIEAnalyticsPeriod element is present (only applicable when mDAOutputIEFilterValue and mDAOutputIEThreshold elements are not present), then the MDA output information element indicated by the mDAOutputIEName is only requested and reported, at specified time or periodically, i.e., when time reaches the indicated time schedule.

+mDAOutputIETimeOut element is present optionally when an MDA MnS consumer needs an mDAOutputIEName element before a specified time only.

 9.4.2.2 Attributes